argopecten/commerce_civicrm/doc/services/order-civicrm-updater.md

 $results = $this->orderCivicrmUpdater->processCompletedOrder($order);
 ```

-### Rules Integration
+> ### Custom Integration
-Can also be called from Rules actions for custom workflow processing.
+> Can also be called from custom code for advanced workflow processing.

 ## Performance Considerations